blackberry/bbUI.js/README.md

 then modify the DOM in any way that it needs in order to achieve the desired result.

 All DOM manipulation occurs while the HTML fragment is not attached to the **live DOM**.
 This allows DOM manipulation to occur
-VERY, VERY, FAST and it does not incur any Web view layout computation until the entire fragment is inserted into the DOM.
+VERY, VERY, FAST and it does not incur any WebView layout computation until the entire fragment is inserted into the DOM.
 Layout computation during JavaScript DOM manipulation is one of the single most expensive operations that can slow down a Web based UI.

 ## Trackpad Navigation